reigningforest/deployed_nlp_answering_system/README.md

 **Notable Observations:**
 - All users have nearly identical message counts (~334 avg)
 - No duplicate message content despite high volume, indicating carefully curated dataset
-- Message timing shows realistic human patterns with variable gaps
-- From visual inspection, messages generally appear to be about scheduling restaurant visits (Michelin star), travel plans, and car service requests, updating profile information / preferences (e.g., favorite cuisines, phone numbers, insurance info, etc.), all of which generally align with what a concierge service might build.
+- From visual inspection, messages generally appear to be about scheduling restaurant visits (Michelin star), travel plans, and car service requests, updating profile information / preferences (e.g., favorite cuisines, phone numbers, insurance info, etc.), vactions, etc. all of which generally align with what a concierge service might build.

 ## Local Development